RELATED TOPICS

 Can I enrol after the start of the academic year?

-Starting at- or during the course in the second semester is also not recommended, as most of the courses of the second semester build upon the content of the first semester modules.
+Starting at- or during the course in the second semester is not possible, as most of the courses of the second semester build upon the content of the first semester modules.
+It's much more useful to take the preparatory semester (Februari - June) at our local secondary school partner Athena instead: Fundamentele vorming digitale creatie 7de jaar (Dutch only)

 I don’t have 60ECTS left, can I still enroll?

 You are allowed to enroll for the amount of ECTS you currently own.
-You cannot purchase additional study credit.
+You cannot purchase additional study credit unless you have already completed a Masters degree.

 Can I switch between the Dutch and English programme?

-Can I enroll for some of the courses instead of the complete programme (60 ECTS)?
+Can I enroll for some of the courses instead of the default programme (60 ECTS per year)?

 I’ve already had some form of higher education covering similar topics, can I apply for exemptions?